Nacherpro02/Nacherpro02/README.md

 - 👋 Hi, I’m @Nacherpro02
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React JS and Python
-- 📫 How to reach me @nacheer.07 on IG
+- 📫 How to reach me: nacheruddin22@gmail.com
-- 😄 Pronouns: He, him
+- 😄 Pronouns: Helicopter

 <!---
 Nacherpro02/Nacherpro02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.